 - sifted powdered sugar

 - whole milk

 Then, in the bowl of your stand mixer fitted with the paddle attachment, add the two sticks of softened butter.
 Turn the mixer on medium-speed and cream the butter until smooth and light in color.
+About 2 minutes.

-Next add in the sifted powdered sugar and mix on low speed until all of it is incorporated.
+Next gradually add in the sifted powdered sugar and mix on low speed until all of it is incorporated.